Tax notes for Furnished Holiday LettingsHow to holiday let

 2) Capital Gains Tax reliefs, normally only available to trading ventures, can be claimed if a FHL property is sold.
 These include:

 • Entrepreneurs’ Relief – allows a taxable gain deriving from qualifying property to be charged at the reduced rate of CGT of 10%.
-(Gains not eligible to Entrepreneurs’ Relief are subject to a CGT rate of either 18% or 28% depending on the level of an individual’s income and the size of the gain (with a lifetime limit of £10 million).
+(Gains not eligible to Entrepreneurs’ Relief are subject to a higher CGT rate depending on the level of an individual’s income and the size of the gain (with a lifetime limit of £1 million).
 Find out more here.

 • Roll-over relief – allows specific chargeable gains to be deferred if new trading assets are acquired.
 Gains on the sale of FHLs can be deferred using this relief and the acquisition of a FHL property can count as a new trading asset allowing gains on other assets to be deferred.
 There are more details on the government website here.